 The principal market risk we face is foreign currency exchange risk.
 The majority of our revenue is denominated in U.S. dollars while the majority of our European sales are denominated in Euros.
+In addition, we acquired MedSupport in the second quarter of 2017 with net assets denominated in Euros.
 Our results of operations, certain balance sheet balances and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 We have experienced and will continue to experience fluctuations in our net income or loss as a result of transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency in which they are recorded.
-The effect of a 10% adverse change in exchange rates on foreign denominated cash, receivables and payables as of September 30, 2020 would not have had a material effect on our financial position, results of operations or cash flows.
+The effect of a 10% adverse change in exchange rates on foreign denominated cash, receivables and payables as of March 31, 2021 would not have had a material effect on our financial position, results of operations or cash flows.
 As our operations in countries outside of the United States grow, our results of operations and cash flows will be subject to fluctuations due to changes in foreign currency exchange rates, which could harm our business in the future.

-We enter into foreign exchange forward contracts to protect our forecasted U.S. dollar-equivalent earnings from adverse changes in foreign currency exchange rates.
+We began entering into foreign exchange forward contracts in December 2015 to protect our forecasted U.S. dollar-equivalent earnings from adverse changes in foreign currency exchange rates.
 These hedging contracts reduce, but will not entirely eliminate, the impact of adverse currency exchange rate movements on revenue.
 We performed a sensitivity analysis assuming a hypothetical 10% adverse movement in foreign exchange rates to the hedging contracts and the underlying exposures described above.
-As of September 30, 2020, the analysis indicated that these hypothetical market movements would not have a material effect on our financial position, results of operations or cash flows.
-We estimate prior to any hedging activity that a 10% adverse change in exchange rates on our foreign denominated sales would have resulted in a \$3.7 million decline in revenue for the nine months ended September 30, 2020.
+As of March 31, 2021, the analysis indicated that these hypothetical market movements would not have a material effect on our financial position, results of operations or cash flows.
+We estimate prior to any hedging activity that a 10% adverse change in exchange rates on our foreign denominated sales would have resulted in a \$1.2 million decline in revenue for the three months ended March 31, 2021.
 We designate these forward contracts as cash flow hedges for accounting purposes.
 The fair value of the forward contract is separated into intrinsic and time values.
 The fair value of forward currency-exchange contracts is sensitive to changes in currency exchange rates.
 Changes in the time value are coded in other income (expense), net.
-Changes in the intrinsic value are recorded as a component of accumulated other comprehensive income (loss) and subsequently reclassified into revenue to offset the hedged exposures as they occur.
+Changes in the intrinsic value are recorded as a component of accumulated other comprehensive income and subsequently reclassified into revenue to offset the hedged exposures as they occur.